 DAY 1

-We’ve taken leave, hopped on a B777 Thursday midnight, landed in London 25 hours later on Friday 1pm, boarded a fast train to Moreton-in-Marsh, slipped down a rabbit hole, exchanged the shortest day for the shortest night, shed winter layers in a closet at the train imagestation and came out the back under the lamp post at Chipping Camden!
+We’ve taken leave, hopped on a B777 Thursday midnight, landed in London 25 hours later on Friday 1pm, boarded a fast train to Moreton-in-Marsh, slipped down a rabbit hole, exchanged the shortest day for the shortest night, shed winter layers in a closet at the train station and came out the back under the lamp post at Chipping Camden!

 We were unsure whether to look expectantly for Mr Tumnus; the Mad Hatter; Gandalf or Robin Hood.
 Before we could decide we found ourselves in a pub owned by an Aussie, chatting to a group from Ulverstone, Tas.
 Curious indeed.